 - Can be done without contact with the equipment

 - A realistic (actual) image of the equipment is provided rather than a drawing

 Cons of video analysis

 Note: Video analysis is a relatively new PdM tool and providers are just becoming available for consideration.

-Which types of PdM tools do you use, and for which types of assets?
+Which types of Predictive Maintenance tools do you use, and for which types of assets?
 Let other maintenance professionals know in the Maintenance Talk forum.